News KrakenD CE v2.8 released with improved Lua and OpenTelemetry

 Rate Limiting API Gateway Endpoints

-• Endpoint rate-limiting (max_rate): applies simultaneously to all your customers using the endpoint, sharing the same counter.
+• Endpoint rate-limiting (max_rate): applies simultaneously to all clients using the endpoint, sharing a unique counter.

-• User rate-limiting (client_max_rate): applies to an individual user.
+• User rate-limiting (client_max_rate): sets a counter to each individual user.

 Configuration